 Intensification of Warfare against Merchant Shipping.

 1. The orders now issued by the OKW provide the Navy with far-reaching opportunities for effective warfare against merchant shipping.
-Up to now, the Naval Staff has permitted surprise submarine attacks in an area within and off the Bristol Channel, and in the waters off the northeast coast of Scotland from the Firth of Forth to the Shetlands.
+Up to now, the Seekriegsleitung has permitted surprise submarine attacks in an area within and off the Bristol Channel, and in the waters off the northeast coast of Scotland from the Firth of Forth to the Shetlands.
 The results of these concessions remain to be seen; any substantial increase in the number of successes here is not anticipated at the moment, as, for one thing, the defenses are very strong, and, in addition, it is still necessary to safeguard friendly neutrals.
 (Marginal note: As arranged at a previous conference.)

 b.
 Permit attack without previous warning in the northern approaches to the Channel.